datag/retro-writer/README.md

 ### Output & Sharing
 - **Save Messages:** Export your creations for future use or sharing.
 - **Browser-Based:** No installation required; works directly in your web browser.
+- **Load from URL and GitHub Gist**: Load a demo from URL or by Gist ID.

 ## Hosted App